 Concurrent processing permits both a Switch Request and a Drop to POLR request to proceed at the same time.
 The purpose of concurrent processing is to assure continuation of a Customer’s service when a Customer is dropped to the POLR under procedures set forth in the PUCT Customer Protection rules.
 These Protocols are designed to switch the Customer to a new CR whenever possible instead of dropping the Customer to the POLR.

 Before commencing concurrent processing checks, ERCOT first will perform standard validation to ensure the Switch Request or Drop to POLR request is valid.
 This validation can be found in Section 15.1.1, Registration Switch Processes and Section 15.1.2, Drop to Provider of Last Resort.
 When ERCOT receives a Switch Request, it will determine if there is a Drop to POLR request for the same ESI ID for the same switch cycle.
+If there is a Drop to POLR request, ERCOT will check that the Switch Request and the Drop to POLR request each contain a switch date (denoted by a special request date or a scheduled date by the TDSP ERCOT will wait until the end of the customer review period before applying concurrent processing rules.
+Both transactions will run concurrently with additional date validation occurring at the end date of the evaluation period.

+[PIP 194: If a Switch Request and a Drop to POLR are received for the same ESI ID in a single switch cycle, the system will wait until the end of the customer review period and for receipt of the scheduled dates from the TDSP before applying concurrent processing rules.
+When the system is modified to determine if there is a switch date in both requests, and evaluate the Drop to POLR request date with the end date of the evaluation period(s) and switch date, the following paragraph will replace the paragraph above.]

+Before commencing concurrent processing checks, ERCOT first will perform standard validation to ensure the Switch Request or Drop to POLR request is valid.
+This validation can be found in Section 15.1.1, Registration Switch Processes and Section 15.1.2, Drop to Provider of Last Resort.
+When ERCOT receives a Switch Request, it will determine if there is a Drop to POLR request for the same ESI ID for the same switch cycle.
 If there is a Drop to POLR request, ERCOT will check that the Switch Request and the Drop to POLR request each contain a switch date (denoted by a special request date or a scheduled date by the TDSP).
 If there is a switch date in both requests, ERCOT will evaluate the Drop to POLR request date with the end date of the evaluation period(s) and switch date.
 First Level Date Validation – Drop Date after Switch Date and Evaluation Period

 If the Drop to POLR date is after the Switch date and after the end date of the evaluation period(s), ERCOT will cease processing the Drop to POLR request.
 The TDSP and respective CRs will be notified of the Switch date and the TDSP and CR will respond in accordance with SET 814_09 or its MIS equivalent.
 In the event that the Switch Request is cancelled, the current CR’s Drop Request is processed.